 Prepare to Cut the Cord on Your DMP Tool

 So how do you keep executing on your DMP use cases — such as prospecting, retargeting and real-time web personalization — without a DMP?
 You do what your industry peers are doing and deploy a CDP.
-Nearly 62% of marketers say they’re strategizing around first-party data to prepare for third-party cookie deprecation — and 67% are relying on CDP technology to do so.
+(Learn more about the topic of CDP vs DMP.)

 Choose Your Data Management System Wisely

 As vendors rush to get out of the DMP game and struggle to keep their customers, you may find yourself receiving offers that seem too good to be true.
 That’s because they are.